 The sources of liquidity that we use to make our investments are classified as primary and secondary liquidity.
 We do not include our credit facility as primary or secondary liquidity.
-Primary liquidity is comprised primarily of cash and U.S. Treasury securities.
-As of June 30, 2011, we held \$32,198,847 in U.S. government obligations, and we had an additional \$5,301,335 in cash.
-During the first quarter of 2011, we received the upfront payment of \$7.7 million from the acquisition of BioVex Group, Inc. This payment immediately added to our primary liquidity.
-Payments upon achieving milestones or expiration of the escrow period would also add to our primary liquidity in future quarters if these milestones are achieved successfully.
-The probability-adjusted value of the future milestone payments, as determined at the end of each fiscal quarter, is included as an asset on our Consolidated Statements of Assets and Liabilities and will be included in primary liquidity only when payment is received for achievement of the milestones.
-Subsequent to June 30, 2011, we added approximately \$4.6 million to our primary liquidity from proceeds received from the acquisition of Innovalight, Inc.
+Primary liquidity is comprised of cash and U.S. Treasury securities.
+As of September 30, 2011, we held \$12,599,799 in U.S. government obligations, and we had an additional \$24,302,804 in cash, of which \$15,519,280 was held in non-interest-bearing, fully FDIC insured bank accounts.
+During the first quarter of 2011, we received the upfront payment of \$7.7 million from the acquisition of BioVex.
+During the third quarter of 2011, we added approximately \$4.5 million to our primary liquidity.
+Payments upon achieving milestones of the BioVex acquisition or expiration of the escrow periods for the BioVex and Innovalight acquisitions would also add to our primary liquidity in future quarters if these milestones are achieved successfully.
+The probability-adjusted value of the future milestone payments for the BioVex acquisition, as determined at the end of each fiscal quarter, is included as an asset on our Consolidated Statements of Assets and Liabilities and will be included in primary liquidity only when payment is received for achievement of the milestones.

 Our secondary liquidity is comprised of the stock of publicly traded companies.
-Since selling our position in NeuroMetrix, Inc., in 2005, the amount of secondary liquidity on our balance sheet has been minimal.
-The IPO of NeoPhotonics Corporation and Solazyme, Inc., and our investment in Champions Oncology, Inc. have substantially added to our total secondary liquidity of \$49,241,940 as of June 30, 2011.
-NeoPhotonics and Solazyme account for \$47,295,273 of this amount based on the closing price of each company as of June 30, 2011, less a discount to reflect that these shares are subject to lock-up restrictions.
+NeoPhotonics and Solazyme account for \$23,908,705 of this amount based on the closing price of each company as of September 30, 2011, less a discount to reflect that the shares of Solazyme are subject to lock-up restrictions.
 Champions Oncology accounts for \$1,946,667 of the total amount of secondary liquidity.
-Following the expiration of the lock-up restrictions on our shares of NeoPhotonics and Solazyme, our shares will be freely tradable at the discretion of management.
-Our shares of Champions Oncology will become freely tradable under Rule 144 on October 1, 2011, so long as Champions Oncology remains current in its filings with the SEC.
+Following the expiration of the lock-up restrictions on our shares of Solazyme, the shares will be freely tradable at the discretion of management.
+Our shares of Champions Oncology became freely tradable under Rule 144 on October 1, 2011.
+Our shares of NeoPhotonics became freely tradable on August 23, 2011.
 A decision to sell our shares would result in the cash received from the sale of these assets being included in primary liquidity.
 Until that time, we will continue to include the value of our shares of our publicly traded portfolio companies in secondary liquidity unless the average trading volume of each company reaches sufficient levels for us to monetize our stock in such companies over a short period of time.